 This competitive grant program, funded by Measure Q, addresses the needs of urban communities, including areas that currently have limited access to preserves and parks.
 The grant program aims to fund projects that will improve the quality of life for urban residents.

-To learn more and apply for an Urban Grant, please click the button below.
+To learn more the Urban Grant timeline and process, please click the button below.

 This grant program, referred to as “20% Funding,” has been setting aside 20% of the Authority’s capital fund annually for urban open space projects since 1997.
 Once a year, funds are allocated to participating cities and the County of Santa Clara based on each jurisdiction’s percentage of parcels within the Authority’s benefit assessment district.